dabbygithub1/HaircutAssistant/README.md

 6. *Optimization of the application to ensure smoothness and comfort of virtual viewing haircuts.*
 7. *Integration with VR devices to fully immerse the user in a virtual environment.*
 ________
 ### *The goal of this startup is to simplify the process of choosing and selecting haircuts in a barber shop by using advanced virtual reality technologies.
-Hair cutting is often an important and long-term process, and the quality of the chosen haircut can significantly affect a person's mood and well-being.
-However, choosing a haircut can be a difficult and long process when many different options are considered.*
+Hair cutting is often an important and long-term process, and the quality of the chosen haircut can significantly affect a person's mood and well-being.*